Elementary School Curriculum

 Students will become effective communicators through reading, writing, speaking and listening in order to convey God’s story.

-Children learn to read and write by reading and writing; therefore, SCCS uses the workshop approach for reading and writing.
+Children learn to read and write by reading and writing; therefore, SCS uses the workshop approach for reading and writing.
 In the workshop approach, students participate in a mini lesson and then are off to read and write for extended amounts of time, with the teacher providing one-on-one conferencing to enhance student skills.

 Writing includes instruction in writing narrative, informational, and opinion pieces through the use of mentor texts and self-assessment.
 Spelling patterns and grammar study are an integral part of our program.